Nishani53/Nishani53.github.io/_pages/about.md

 ---

-### 📸 Personal Passion
+### 📸 Collecting Memories

-When I’m not deep in data, I’m likely exploring the world through my lens.
+Memories I have collected through conferences and field visits.
 Check out my [photographs](/photographs/) for a glimpse into my travels.

 ---